kingajax/electron-webpacker/README.md

 ## ewebpack.json (configuration)

 Epack uses a configuration file to find what it needs to run, build, and distribute your project properly.
-If it can't find it, it will use the defaults build into it and write the file for you.
+If it can't find it, it will use the defaults built into it and write the file to the current folder.
 You can change the settings in this file at anytime.
-If you use the standard Epack folder structure you don't need the ewebpack.json file and can delete it.
+If you use the standard Epack folder structure, you won't need the ewebpack.json file and can delete it.

 ````json